bcgov/brms-rules/README.md

 ### 2. Request Team Access

 If you are new to GitHub and/or the BC Government, you will be required to join the [bcgov GitHub organization](https://github.com/bcgov).
 Sign up for access by following this link to the [bcgov GitHub Single Sign-On Link](https://github.com/orgs/bcgov/sso).
-If this link does not work, the most up-to-date instructions can be found on the [BCDevExchange](https://dev.developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/bc-government-organizations-in-github/#single-sign-on-is-coming-to-the-bc-governments-github-organizations).
+If this link does not work, the most up-to-date instructions can be found on the [BC Developer Guide]([https://dev.developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/bc-government-organizations-in-github/#single-sign-on-is-coming-to-the-bc-governments-github-organizations](https://developer.gov.bc.ca/docs/default/component/bc-developer-guide/use-github-in-bcgov/bc-government-organizations-in-github/#directions-to-sign-up-and-link-your-account-for-bcgov)).

 After confirming membership in the bcgov organization, request that a team member add you to the ISD-BRE team on GitHub.